The bedtime wind down

 Do:

-Once in bed do some diaphragmatic breathing - One of the biggest benefits of diaphragmatic breathing is reducing stress.
-It has such a relaxing impact on the body.
+Once in bed do some diaphragmatic breathing.
+One of the biggest benefits of diaphragmatic breathing is reducing stress, it has a very relaxing impact on the body.
 Put one hand on your tummy and one hand on your chest, fill your belly up with as much oxygen as you feel possible (usually around a count of 6) hold the breath for 5, then exhale every last morsel of breath out (usually around 8) do this for 5 minutes or so.

 Do: